-Medical insurance coverage is available through BlueCross BlueShield of Texas.
+Medical insurance coverage is available through Aetna.
 Employees are offered a PPO plan which offers in-network and out-of-network benefits.
 The City pays 100% of the cost for employees who participate in the plan.
 Dependent coverage is also available and the City contributes 55% toward dependent coverage.
 Medical insurance coverage begins after 30 days of employment.

-Dental insurance coverage is available through UNUM for DHMO and BlueCross BlueShield for PPO.
-Employees may choose between a DHMO plan which generally offers lower out-of-pocket expenses with no maximum benefit per year and a PPO plan which offers greater flexibility in provider selection with benefits capped at $1500 each calendar year.
-The City pays 100% toward employee cost for the DHMO and employees choosing the indemnity plan pay the set amount.
+Dental insurance coverage is available through Aetna.
+Employees may choose between a DMO or PPO plan.
+The DMO plan generally offers lower out-of-pocket expenses and no maximum benefit per year, but you must select a dentist and office location from a narrow network of providers during enrollment.
+The PPO plan offers greater flexibility in provider selection with benefits capped at $1,500 each calendar year (per enrolled member).
+The City pays 100% toward employee cost for the DMO and employees choosing the PPO pay the $10 per month.
 Dependent coverage is also available.
 Dental insurance coverage begins after 30 days of employment.

-Vision insurance coverage is available through Superior Vision (previously Block).
+Vision insurance coverage is available through Aetna.
 The plan provides benefits for examinations, eyeglasses, and contact lenses.
 The City pays 100% toward employee cost and dependent coverage is available.
 Vision insurance coverage begins after 30 days of employment.

 Haltom City and its employees are members of the Texas Municipal Retirement System (TMRS).
 Employees contribute 7% of their pay on a pre-tax basis towards retirement.
 The City matches this contribution at the rate of 2-to-1.
 Vesting occurs at 5 years, and retirement eligibility options include 20 years of service, or age 60 and 5 years of service.